openharmony/docs/en/application-dev/reference/apis/js-apis-photoAccessHelper.md

 Commits the edited image or video asset.
 This API uses an asynchronous callback to return the result.

 The edited file is saved to the media library based on the URI.
-The URI is **FileUri** of the edited file in the application sandbox.
-For details, see [FileUri](./js-apis-file-fileuri.md).
+The URI is **FileUri** of the edited file in the application sandbox directory.
+For details, see [FileUri](js-apis-file-fileuri.md).

 > **NOTE**<br>The commit operation overwrites the previous edited data.